elinsky/gtd-mcp/docs/features/project-creation/design.md

 *   **ConfigManager (`config.py`)**:
     *   Loads and validates the configuration file
-    *   Provides access to GTD repository path
+    *   Provides access to execution system repository path
     *   Provides access to configured areas of focus with kebab-case mappings
     *   Validates configuration schema on startup